moj-analytical-services/user-guidance/source/documentation/Overview/tools-list.md

 # Tools and services

-The Analytical (AP) provides a range of tools, services and packages.
+The Analytical Platform (AP) provides a range of tools, services and packages.
 This page describes the core tools and services that comprise the platform, as well as additional packages you can use to perform data analysis.

-Note that we only provides support for third-party tools and services for features directly involving the Analytical Platform, such as bespoke configurations.
+Note that the AP team only provides support for third-party tools and services for features directly involving the Analytical Platform, such as bespoke configurations.
 For any other support with third-party tools and services, see the vendor's documentation; we have provided links where possible.

 ## Core tools and services